 Lucia Neare is a 21st-century pioneer of larger-than-life theatre in public spaces.
 Her mission is as much social and political as artistic: to confront and transform urban dilemmas with the power of free theatre, nurturing community by inspiring kindness and radical joy in the public realm.
 In 2014, the Doris Duke Charitable Foundation honored Neare with one of its inaugural Impact Awards for her groundbreaking public performances.
+More recently, Artist Trust and the Dale and Leslie Chihuly Foundation honored Lucia with their 2019 Arts Innovator Award, which recognizes Washington State artists who demonstrate innovation in their art practice.

 The Manhattan-born daughter of a gay fashion designer and a black-widow heiress, Neare was orphaned at birth and was twice a ward of the state (in California and New York).
 She grew up bouncing between eccentric, broken, and sometimes violent families in Carmel, California, just down the road from Ansel Adams, in whose home she received early visual training.
 Her experiences of aloneness, homelessness, and feeling mostly unwelcome in the world shape her aesthetic as well as her politics.